BYU-Hydroinformatics/gwdm/docs/source/datapreparation.rst

 **Support Tools**
 -----------------
 Collecting, filtering, and formatting well and measurement data can be a complicated process, especially with large datasets.
 To assist in this process, we have created a set of Python scripts that aid in the generation of ground surface elevations (GSEs), obtaining existing well data from USGS, adding Aquifer IDs, and other formatting options.
-Each script is contained within a Google Colaboratory notebook.
+Each script is contained within a Google Collaboratory notebook.
 For more information regarding these scripts, go to the Support Scripts page.
 The scripts include tools for the following tasks:

      * Ground surface elevations are necessary to convert depth-to-water-table measurements to water table elevations.
 If your wells do not include ground surface elevations, the elevations can be sampled from a 30-meter DEM using the **Elevation Generator Tool**.

-     * For locations in the United States, both well locations and measurements can be downloaded directly from the USGS NWIS database using the **NWIS Data Retrieval Tool**.
+     * For locations in the United States, both well locations and measurements can be downloaded directly from the USGS NWIS database using the **NWIS Data Retriever Tool**.

-     * You can assign Aquifer IDs to wells, calculate water table elevations from depth to water table measurements, and clean up your data with other formatting options using the **Data Formatting Tool**.
+     * You can assign aquifer names and IDs to wells, calculate water table elevations from depth to water table measurements, and clean up your data with other formatting options using the **Data Formatting Tool**.

 **Summary**
 ----------